awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-oracle.md

 When `PROTOCOL` has the value `tcps` for an entry, it shows an SSL connection\.
 However, when `HOST` is `127.0.0.1`, you can ignore the entry\.
 Connections from `127.0.0.1` are a local management agent on the DB instance\.
 These connections aren't external SSL connections\.
 Therefore, you have applications connecting using SSL if you see listener log entries where `PROTOCOL` is `tcps` and `HOST` is *not* `127.0.0.1`\.

 To check the listener log, you can publish the log to Amazon CloudWatch Logs\.
-For more information, see [Publishing Oracle Logs to Amazon CloudWatch Logs](USER_LogAccess.Concepts.Oracle.md#USER_LogAccess.Oracle.PublishtoCloudWatchLogs)\.
+For more information, see [Publishing Oracle logs to Amazon CloudWatch Logs](USER_LogAccess.Concepts.Oracle.md#USER_LogAccess.Oracle.PublishtoCloudWatchLogs)\.

-## Updating Your Application Trust Store<a name="ssl-certificate-rotation-oracle.updating-trust-store"></a>
+## Updating your application trust store<a name="ssl-certificate-rotation-oracle.updating-trust-store"></a>

 You can update the trust store for applications that use SQL\*Plus or JDBC for SSL/TLS connections\.

-### Updating Your Application Trust Store for SQL\*Plus<a name="ssl-certificate-rotation-oracle.updating-trust-store.sqlplus"></a>
+### Updating your application trust store for SQL\*Plus<a name="ssl-certificate-rotation-oracle.updating-trust-store.sqlplus"></a>

 You can update the trust store for applications that use SQL\*Plus for SSL/TLS connections\.